 Open access Malaria Box

-The Malaria Box
+The Malaria Box is no longer available.

 - 200 diverse drug-like compounds as starting points for oral drug discovery and development